Top blog articles

 Where should you plant a tree in your front yard?

+Where should you plant a tree in your front yard?
 While planting a tree in the front yard, you will need to know the mature size of the tree in question.
 It is a good idea to plant trees at least 15-20 feet away from the house to avoid structural damage to the building.
-If you are looking to plant a tree with a spreading root, you may have to plant it further away from the house.
+If you are looking to plant a tree with spreading roots, you may have to plant it further away from the house.

 So, what are you waiting for?
 Pick the best trees for your front yard and give the exterior of your house a renovated feeling.
+Whether you choose a small deciduous tree like a Japanese Maple with pink flowers or a flowering tree like Cornus Florida, the right choice will not only provide privacy but also enhance your yard’s beauty throughout the seasons.
 You may want to use our cost estimator to calculate the total cost of the renovation project that you have in mind.

 Read more: 8 Budget-Friendly Front Yard Landscaping Ideas